CRFO/Docker_Container_For_Flask_App/README.md

 # Docker_Container_For_Flask_App

--  Copy Dockerfile and requirements.txt underneath the schedulefyi directory.
+-  Copy Dockerfile and requirements.txt underneath the my_schedulefyi directory.

 ## Execute the following commands in terminal:
 - docker-compose up (will launch both Flask and mysql apps)